thymaro/QGIS-Documentation/source/docs/training_manual/vector_classification/label_tool.rst

 |basic| |FA| Changing Label Options
 -------------------------------------------------------------------------------

-Depending on the styles you chose for your map in earlier lessons, you'll might find that the labels are not appropriately formatted and either overlap or are too far away from their point markers.
+Depending on the styles you chose for your map in earlier lessons, you might find that the labels are not appropriately formatted and either overlap or are too far away from their point markers.

-* Open the :guilabel:`Label tool` again by clicking on its button as before.
+* Open the :guilabel:`Layer styling` dialog again by clicking on |labeling| as before.
+* When you hover over tabs in the tab column, you will notice that the name of the tab appears.
+In the :guilabel:`Labels` tab, there is another tab row with :guilabel:`abc`, :guilabel:`+ab <c` and so on.
+You can hover over these tabs, too, to make their names appear.
-* Make sure :guilabel:`Text` is selected in the left-hand options list, then update the text formatting options to match those shown here:
+* Make sure :guilabel:`Text` is selected in that tab row, then update the text formatting options.
+If you can't find Helvetica in the fonts list, select any other well readable font:

 .. image:: img/label_formatting_options.png
    :align: center

 That's the font problem solved!
-Now let's look at the problem of the labels overlapping the points, but before we do that, let's take a look at the :guilabel:`Buffer` option.
+Now you might notice that the labels are hard to read in places where there are other objects on the map.
+We'll need a buffer around our labels.
+Let's take a look at the :guilabel:`Buffer` option.

-* Open the :guilabel:`Label tool` dialog.
+* Open the :guilabel:`Layer styling` dialog and go to the :guilabel:`Labels` tab in the tab column.
-* Select :guilabel:`Buffer` from the left-hand options list.
+* Select the :guilabel:`Buffer` tab (the glowing "abc" symbol) from the tab row.
-* Select the checkbox next to :guilabel:`Draw text buffer`, then choose options to match those shown here:
+* Select the checkbox next to :guilabel:`Draw text buffer`, then choose the options to your liking, for example:

 .. image:: img/buffer_options.png